juloaiza/datastructure-algorithms/README.md

 # Algorithms and Data Structure

-This repository contains algorithms and data structures in Javascript and Python
+This repository contains algorithms and data structures implemented in Javascript and Python